Skip to main content

 Bleeding Disorder Takeaways for Ohio

-• BCMH may assist with Medicare, COBRA, or Commercial premiums if you are have difficulty meeting the costs.
+• CMH may assist with Medicare, COBRA, or Commercial premiums if you are have difficulty meeting the costs.
 This is dependent on the severity and cost of your bleeding disorder.

-• BCMH only pays for expenses resulting from your bleeding disorder including co-morbidities
+• CMH only pays for expenses resulting from your bleeding disorder including co-morbidities

-• BCMH is NOT an insurance plan.
+• CMH is NOT an insurance plan.
 It is a program to assist with copays and deductibles and should not be used as a primary insurance policy.